 Gideon hasn't watched a replay of his dropped interception or of the game since the 2009 season began.
 He didn't have any plans to revisit it.
 But with this week's looming trip to Lubbock -- the first since the 2008 game -- he knew it was coming.
 Earlier this week, a reporter in Austin asked Gideon for his fairy-tale Saturday night scenario.

-"Come away with a win," the junior said.
+"Come away with a win," the senior said.
 "That would be the perfect ending."